-If one is up on philosophy and cognitive and evolutionary psychology, most of this is archaic.
+If one is up to date on philosophy and cognitive and evolutionary psychology, most of this is archaic.
 Like nearly everyone (scholars and public alike--eg, see my review of Dennett's Freedom Evolves and other books), he does not understand that the basics of religion and ethics-- in fact all human behavior, are programmed into our genes.
 A revolution in understanding ourselves was taking place while he was writing his many books and it largely passed him by, though I have not read his latest works.

 If one has a good current education, it is doubly painful to read this book (and most writing on human behavior).
 Painful because it's so tortured and confusing and then again when you realized how simple it is with modern psychology and philosophy.
 The terminology and ideas are horrifically confused and dated (but less so in Wilber's own analysis than in his sources).
 We now think in terms of cognitive templates which evolved about 100,000 years ago (in most cases several hundreds of millions of years earlier in their original forms).
 They operate automatically, are not accessible to consciousness and there is abundant evidence that they severely limit the behaviorial options for individuals and for society.
 His new preface notes one such study, but the book needs a total rewriting.

-There is an enormous resistance in us to accepting ourselves as part of nature, and in particular, any gene based explanations of behavior.
-Like all our thinking, these feelings are due to the operation of the cognitive templates, so perhaps it is the conflict between biological explanations and our automatic intuitive psychology or social mind systems that is responsible.
-These genetic systems have probably operated for hundreds of thousands of years and the new data from science is telling us the results of their operations (our feelings about what to do) are wrong.
-There is much interesting work to be done explaining social, economic and political behavior from this new viewpoint.
+There is an enormous resistance in us to accepting ourselves as part of nature, and in particular, any gene based explanations of behavior, in spite of the fact that all our behavior, like all of our physiology, is at its roots gene based.
+Like all our thinking, these feelings are due to the operation of the cognitive templates, so perhaps it is the conflict between biological explanations and our automatic intuitive psychology or social mind systems that is responsible (the obviousness of our linguistic conventions and culture and the opacity of our automatisms which Searle has called 'The Phenomenological Illusion').
+These genetic systems have operated for hundreds of thousands or millions of years and the new data from science is telling us the results of their operations (our feelings about what to do) are often wrong in our complex modern world.
+There is a huge research program in social, economic and political behavior from this new viewpoint.

 Some jargon you will need is on pg X of the new preface where you find that the constantly used vision-logic is postformal cognition or network-logic or integral-aperspectival (all points of view are equal and must be considered).
 He also states the postmodern manifesto here: all views equal, dependent on limitless contexts, and merely interpretations.
 As he notes in great detail, this puts one on the slippery slope leading to much irrational and incoherent rant and there are very basic flaws in it.
-Nevertheless, it virtually took over US and European universities for several decades and is far from dead.
+Nevertheless, it virtually took over US and European universities for several decades and is far from dead, having transformed itself into Neomarxist Third World Supremacist Egalitarianism.
 You will also need his definition of eros from p528.